 Emergency Shelter

-HMIS funding is used to operate and contribute data to the Continuum of Care's HMIS or, for victim service providers, an HMIS comparable database.
+HMIS funding is used to operate and contribute data to HMIS or, for victim service providers, an HMIS-comparable database.